Create a Beautiful Christmas Tablescape

 A Buffet Table to Serve the Food

 One of the best ways to serve a Christmas dinner is to put up a separate buffet table and then arrange tables for seating your guests.
 This way your guests can sit down comfortably at well arranged tables of their own, and all the food will be conveniently set on a separate table for them to help themselves from.
 If this is how you will proceed, remember three things:

-- 1Arrange your buffet table and your desserts artistically.If you are arranging the food buffet style, make each dish look like a work of art and then set the dishes at different heights so that each one can be seen.
-Put your highest serving dish at the center of your buffet table and organize the succeeding plates with this as point of reference.Advertisement
+- 1If you are arranging the food buffet style, make each dish look like a work of art and then set the dishes at different heights so that each one can be seen.
+Put your highest serving dish at the center of your buffet table and organize the succeeding plates with this as point of reference.Arrange your buffet table and your desserts artistically.Advertisement

 Categories : Holidays & Traditions